mk-fg/fgtk/README.md

 you, and is designed to be "hands-off" kind of easy.

-Using it to keep track of SoC sensor readings on boards like RPi (to see if maybe it's time to cram a heatsink on top of one or something).
+Using it to keep track of SoC sensor readings on boards like RPi (to see if maybe it's time to cram a heatsink on top of one or something), for more serious systems something like collectd + graphite might be a better option.

 Uses: layered-yaml-attrdict-config (lya), rrdtool.